Octachron/tensority/README.md

 Beware: This is a work in progress on a highly experimental prototype.
-Do not expect compatibility, performance, correctness nor sanity.
+Do not expect backward compatibility, performance nor correctness.

 Tensority is an experience in designing a library for strongly-typed multidimensional arrays and tensors manipulation.
-Tensority try to cover three levels of compile-time safety:
+Tensority aims to cover three levels of compile-time safety:

 * tensor order level:
   * the type of multidimensional arrays should distinguish between arrays of different dimensions
-  * the type of tensor should moreover distinguish between an vector and 1-form, i.e between `1 + 0` tensor and `0 + 1` tensors
+  * the type of tensor should moreover distinguish between an vector and 1-form, i.e between `(1 + 0)` tensor and `(0 + 1)` tensors

 * dimension level:
   * adding two vectors of different dimensions should be a type error